prof3ssorSt3v3/mad9011/docs/modules/week8/README.md

 Make sure you select the Starter plan.
 If by some mistake you come to a screen that asks for payment information, something has gone wrong, and you will need to check the plan you selected.

-A paid Figma plan is not included in your tuition as of now.
-This might change if Adobe integrates Figma into its Creative Cloud.

 [How to create a Figma Account](https://help.figma.com/hc/en-us/articles/360039811114-Create-a-Figma-account)

 ::: tip Education Account